 Email: allenME@wcsu.edu | firstname.lastname@example.org | email@example.com | firstname.lastname@example.org | email@example.com | firstname.lastname@example.org |

 The parking administration section manages the issuance of student and faculty/staff parking decals, and processes the Parking Citations issued on campus.
 Various administrative tasks in the support of the Parking Appeals Process is also handled by this office.
-The parking administration office is housed in the Classroom Building on the Westside Campus, WS247D.

 The University Police Department welcomes constructive comments from the university community.